The repository is at github.com/sebastianspicker/AI-PDF-Renamer.

 Once you have a string representing the document’s text, you cannot simply pass all of it to a language model.
 Two reasons: context windows have hard limits, and — even when they are large enough — filling them with the full text of a thirty-page document is wasteful for a task that only needs the title, date, and category.

-Language models do not process characters.
-They process tokens — subword units produced by the same BPE compression scheme I described in the strawberry post.
+Language models do not process characters directly.
+They process tokens — units produced by a model-specific tokenizer, often a subword tokenizer but not necessarily the same BPE scheme I described in the strawberry post.
 A rough practical rule for English text is:

 $$N_{\text{tokens}} \;\approx\; \frac{N_{\text{chars}}}{4}$$This is an approximation — technical text, non-English content, and